 - It’s natural and improves the appearance of your skin

-- You’ll need to have some excess fat that can be removed by Liposuction.
+- You’ll need to have some excess fat in your donor site that can be removed by Liposuction.

 - You desire only a modest increase in bra cup size or a solution to minor breast asymmetry problems.